marijnh/Eloquent-JavaScript/10_modules.md

 {{index dependency}}

 The relations between modules are called dependencies.
-When a module needs a piece from another module, it is said to be dependent on that module.
-When this fact is clearly specified in the module itself, it can be used to automatically load dependencies and to figure out which other modules need to be present to be able to use a given module.
+When a module needs a piece from another module, it is said to depend on that module.
+When this fact is clearly specified in the module itself, it can be used to figure out which other modules need to be present to be able to use a given module and to automatically load dependencies.

 Just putting your JavaScript code into different ((file))s does not satisfy these requirements.
 The files still share the same global